vibhor64/vibhor64/README.md

 - 👀 I’m interested in any topic remotely associated to computer science!
 - 🌱 I’m currently learning Gen AI solutions and delivering them to customers
 - 💼 I have work experience of 1.6 years at Amazon and Dell
-- 💞️ I’m looking to collaborate on any huge project from software to game development
+- 💞️ I’m looking to collaborate on any huge project that adds value to this world
 - 📫 How to reach me:  https://www.linkedin.com/in/vibhor-sharma64/
+- ➡️ Checkout my portfolio website, it's beautiful: https://portfolio-vibhor-sharma.vercel.app